TD-Dan/Sunwai/Full dictionary.baked.md

 ## Proverbs

-Proverb:: *I senokulo, lumia o lono.* = "In blackness/darkness, light is (only) a memory."
+Proverb:: *I senokulo, lumia o luno.* = "In blackness/darkness, light is (only) a memory."

 Proverb:: *Senokulo o no lu.* = "Blackness/Absence-of-color is not (the same as) void/potential."
 # SISI